Fredincorporation/fhEVM-Playground/documentation/installation-setup.md

 - **macOS/Linux**: Verify the installation path is in your `$PATH`

 ### "npm: permission denied"
-- On macOS/Linux, try: `sudo npm install -g create-fhevm-playground-pro`
+- On macOS/Linux, try: `sudo npx create-fhevm-playground-pro guided`
 - Or use a Node version manager like [nvm](https://github.com/nvm-sh/nvm)

 ### Installation taking too long